commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/shipment/ready_to_ship.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/shipment/ready_to_ship.ts)_

-## `cl-triggers shipment:ship ID`
+### `cl-triggers shipment:ship ID`

-Send this attribute if you want to mark this shipment as shipped.
+Send this attribute if you want to mark this shipment as shipped..

 ```
 USAGE